jimmywyatt/SQLStyleGuide/README.md

 * Do - Indent SELECT, FROM, WHERE clauses
 * Do Not - Place the where clause inline
-* Why - It improves readablity, and make commenting out easier
+* Why - It improves readability, and make commenting out easier

 ```SQL
 Select